Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_infected_succumb_time                   180     // Time in seconds for the infected to succumb to their disease ttt_infected_full_health                    1       // Whether the infected's health is refilled when they become a zombie ttt_infected_prime                          1       // Whether the infected will become a prime zombie ttt_infected_respawn_enable                 0       // Whether the infected will respawn as a zombie when killed ttt_infected_show_icon                      1       // Whether to show the infected icon over their head for zombies and zombie allies ttt_infected_cough_enabled                  1       // Whether the infected coughs periodically ttt_infected_cough_timer_min                30      // The minimum time between infected coughs
+ttt_infected_succumb_time                   180     // Time in seconds for the infected to succumb to their disease ttt_infected_full_health                    1       // Whether the infected's health is refilled when they become a zombie ttt_infected_prime                          1       // Whether the infected will become a prime zombie ttt_infected_respawn_enabled                0       // Whether the infected will respawn as a zombie when killed ttt_infected_show_icon                      1       // Whether to show the infected icon over their head for zombies and zombie allies ttt_infected_cough_enabled                  1       // Whether the infected coughs periodically ttt_infected_cough_timer_min                30      // The minimum time between infected coughs